twarior/CMPM163Labs/README.md

 black.

 //Texture:
-I added a couple of the textures from the list given in the ealier THREE.js Lab and plaved them onto a cyllindrical object and a spherical object.
+I added a couple of the textures from the list given in the ealier THREE.js Lab and placed them onto a cyllindrical object and a spherical object.

 //Skybox: